2020 election conspiracists could soon oversee voting in U.S. battleground states - NewsBreak

 Poll: Many pessimistic about improving standard of living

-NEW YORK (AP) — More than half of Americans believe it’s unlikely younger people today will have better lives than their parents, according to a new poll from the University of Chicago Harris School of Public Policy and The Associated Press-NORC Center for Public Affairs Research.
-Most of...
+While most Americans say having a good standard of living is important, more than half believe it's unlikely younger people today will have a better life than their parents, according to a new poll

 Kemp suspends Georgia tax on gas until after elections